Laura6826/applied-statistics-8651/README.md

 ## 2. Introduction

-This noteboook is created to fufil the assessment required for the module, Applied Statistics 25-25:(8651), Higher Diploma in Science, Data Analyticsis. aThe notebook is to demonstrate achievement of the learning outcomes for this module, to be submitted in a GitHub repository created solely for this assessment.
+This noteboook is created to fufil the assessment required for the module, Applied Statistics 25-25:(8651), Higher Diploma in Science, Data Analyticsis.
+The notebook is to demonstrate achievement of the learning outcomes for this module, to be submitted in a GitHub repository created solely for this assessment.

 ## 3. How to get started